Home Health Agencies: Regulatory and Enforcement Trends

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel for withstanding heightened regulatory scrutiny and increased enforcement activity targeting home health operations.
+This CLE course will provide guidance to healthcare counsel for withstanding heightened regulatory scrutiny and increased enforcement activity targeting home health operations.
 The panel will discuss steps home health agencies can take to minimize the risk of fraud and abuse investigations.

 - Survey readiness and process